Pouring Water In A Glass

 • Observe the expiration date for store-bought water; replace other stored water every six months.

-• Store a bottle of unscented liquid household chlorine bleach to disinfect your water and to use for general cleaning and sanitizing.
+• Store a bottle of unscented liquid household chlorine bleach to disinfect your water for general cleaning and sanitizing.

 Note: Caffeinated drinks and alcohol dehydrate the body, which increases the need for drinking water.”